KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: The -Process Model

 \paragraph{1. $K$ processes} All elements on the periodic table are produced by a combination of nucleosynthetic processes such as CCSN, SNIa, AGB stars, and merging neutron stars \citep{johnsonja2020}.
 The majority of $\alpha$, light odd-$Z$, and Fe-peak elements (the elements observed by APOGEE) are dominantly produced by $K=2$ sources, with one being a prompt process or mix of prompt processes, and one being a delayed process or a mix of delayed processes.
 This is substantiated by theoretical yields \citep[e.g.,][]{anderson2019, rybizki2017} and past successful data-driven models (e.g., \citealp{ness2019}, G22, W22, \citealp{ting2022, ratcliffe2023}).
 In this paper we therefore assume that $K \geq 2$, though \name{} could in principle be implemented with $K=1$.

 \paragraph{2.
 Linearity} At every metallicity, the (linear) (X/H) abundances of a star can be expressed as a linear combination of $K$ processes.
 These processes themselves will depend on metallicity, but a linear sum is sufficient to explain all element abundances at any overall metallicity.
-Because yields depend on stellar masses and progenitor structure, and because different stars can get to their metallicities by different histories, this assumption must be at least slightly wrong in detail.
+Because different stars can get to their metallicities by different histories, and because detailed abundances beyond metallicity must matter at some level, the true enrichment mechanism is at least slightly nonlinear; thus this assumption must be at least slightly wrong in detail.

 \paragraph{3.
 Non-negativity} All process vector components for all elements are non-negative and all process amplitudes are non-negative.
 This assumption implies that the elements considered here are only produced, and not ever destroyed, by the $K$ processes (relative to hydrogen).
 This makes the model similar to a non-negative matrix factorization (\citealt{nnmf, nnmf2}).
 In \name{}, this assumption is enforced by requiring that the process vector components and amplitudes are always greater than or equal to zero, such that